sgminer-dev/sgminer/README.md

 The number of hardware erorrs
 The work utility defined as the number of diff1 shares work / minute

-The cgminer status line shows:
+The sgminer status line shows:
  ST: 1  SS: 0  NB: 1  LW: 8  GF: 1  RF: 1

 ST is STaged work items (ready to use).